BhawickJain/enthought-workshops/workspace/notes.md

 `[?]` What are some of the python list-like and non-list-like behaviours of numpy arrays?
 `[>]` Index notation and mutibility are list-like but type coercion and vectorized operations are non-list-like.

 Python arrays have a contiguous representation in memory with meta-data attached which describes its interpretation.
 So for example, the type of the items and shape are meta-data and when the shape is changed with the `.reshape()` function, the data buffer is unchanged.
-This is very efficient and computationally affordable [[1]](#1).
+This is very efficient and computationally affordable [[Nump-Man-Internals]](#Nump-Man-Internals).

 ## References

-<a id="1">[1]</a>
+<a id="Nump-Man-Internals">[Nump-Man-Internals]</a>
 Numpy Interals v1.21 Manual [URL](https://numpy.org/doc/stable/reference/internals.html)